lj020326/ansible-datacenter/roles/bootstrap-sshd/README.md

 * `sshd_verify_hostkeys`

 By default (*auto*), this list contains all the host keys that are present in the produced configuration file.
-The paths are checked for presence and generated if missing.
+If there are none, the OpenSSH default list will be used after excluding non-FIPS approved keys in FIPS mode.
+The paths are checked for presence and new keys are generated if they are missing.
 Additionally, permissions and file owners are set to sane defaults.
 This is useful if the role is used in deployment stage to make sure the service is able to start on the first attempt.

 To disable this check, set this to empty list.

 * `sshd_hostkey_owner`, `sshd_hostkey_group`, `sshd_hostkey_mode`